zer0def/nginxinc-kubernetes-ingress/site/content/configuration/security.md

 ### Configure root filesystem as read-only

 {{< caution >}}
- This feature is not compatible with [NGINX App Protect WAF](https://docs.nginx.com/nginx-app-protect-waf/) or [NGINX App Protect DoS](https://docs.nginx.com/nginx-app-protect-dos/).
+ This feature is compatible with [NGINX App Protect WAFv5](https://docs.nginx.com/nginx-app-protect-waf-v5/).
+It is not compatible with [NGINX App Protect WAF](https://docs.nginx.com/nginx-app-protect-waf/) or [NGINX App Protect DoS](https://docs.nginx.com/nginx-app-protect-dos/).
 {{< /caution >}}

 NGINX Ingress Controller is designed to be resilient against attacks in various ways, such as running the service as non-root to avoid changes to files.
-We recommend setting filesystems to read-only so that the attack surface is further reduced by limiting changes to binaries and libraries.
+We recommend setting filesystems on all containers to read-only, this includes `nginx-ingress-controller`, though also includes `waf-enforcer` and `waf-config-mgr` when NGINX App Protect WAFv5 is in use.
+This is so that the attack surface is further reduced by limiting changes to binaries and libraries.

-This is not enabled by default, but can be enabled with **Helm** using the [**controller.readOnlyRootFilesystem**]({{< relref "installation/installing-nic/installation-with-helm.md#configuration" >}}) argument.
+This is not enabled by default, but can be enabled with **Helm** using the [**readOnlyRootFilesystem**]({{< relref "installation/installing-nic/installation-with-helm.md#configuration" >}}) argument in security contexts on all containers: `nginx-ingress-controller`, `waf_enforcer` and `waf_config_mgr`.

-For **Manifests**, uncomment the following sections of the deployment:
+For **Manifests**, uncomment the following sections of the deployment and add sections for `waf-enforcer` and `waf-config-mgr` containers:

 - `readOnlyRootFilesystem: true`
 - The entire **volumeMounts** section